There are two

 Move Selected Pixels

-This tool allows the user to move, rotate and scale the pixels that are under the current selection.
+This tool allows the user to move, rotate and scale the actual pixels that are in the active layer or under selection.
 If no selection is active, the tool moves the entire active layer.

 This tool allows the user to move, rotate, and scale the selection outline.
 This does not change any pixels on the active layer.
 This is useful when refining the bounds of a selection.

 When this tool is active, a blue highlight will be added to the selection for greater clarity.

-Whenever the cursor changes to a four-way arrow the selection or layer can be dragged.
+Whenever the cursor changes to a four-way arrow the layer or active selection can be dragged.
 The cursor changes when it is placed inside or well outside the selection or layer.

 Click and drag with the